GauravNaresh/Lamport_MutualExclusion/README.txt

-﻿AOS Project 2 - Implementation of Lamport Mutual Exclusion Protocol
-Members: Manoj Vijay (MXV180000) Gaurav Naresh (GXN180004)

 The project consists of the following files: launcher.sh, cleanup1.sh
 Config.txt
 Test.java - Testing script used to verify the generated output file (CS_time.out)